GetintheLoop/painless-sqlalchemy/README.md

 an entry to the dot notation.

 Using explicit serialization opposed to the default serialization should be preferred.
-Also be careful when defining default serialization or referencing default serialization from other default serialization as the resulting queries can get very expensive easily.
+Also be careful when defining default serialization containing `to-many` relationships or referencing default serialization from other default serialization as the resulting queries can get very expensive easily.